Tamarou/nerdfight.online/site/content/en/about/TOS.md

 omissions.

 ### II.
 Account Structure
-Nerdfight Online currently has a tiered account structure.
+Nerdfight Online does not yet have a tiered account structure.

-Paid Accounts are available for term-based fee and receive access to all extended site features.
+Accounts are available for term-based fee and receive access to all extended site features.

 By using this Service, you agree to this account structure, and to Tamarou's right to change, modify, or discontinue any type of account or the features available to it at any time.

 ### III.
 Privacy Policy
-Your use of the Website is governed by the Privacy Policy, currently located at [TBA].
+Your use of the Website is governed by the [Privacy Policy](/about/privacy/).

 ### IV.
 Indemnity
 You agree to indemnify and hold harmless Tamarou LLC, its contractors, its